Efficiency solutions: a new booster for CO2 transcritical refrigerant plants and GHG reduction

 Project Overview

-LIFE TURBOLAGOR CO2 will demonstrate the technical feasibility, full safety, and commercial viability of an innovative solution to significantly improve the energy efficiency of transcritical refrigeration systems that use CO2 as a fluid and increase cooling power with the same main compressor power.
+LIFE TURBOLAGOR CO2 will demonstrate the technical feasibility, full safety, and commercial viability of an innovative solution to significantly improve the energy efficiency of transcritical refrigeration systems that use CO2 as a fluid.
+This project aims to increase cooling power with the same main compressor power.

 Innovative Solution